-By inducing a state of relaxation we direct positive messages into the mind to help beat unconscious cravings.
-However, there are no swinging watches used here, just a calm low voice and a proven clinical procedure to achieve what you want to achieve.
-And let’s not forget, it’s no coincidence that when someone gives up smoking, they often make great strides in their lives – with more confidence, more self esteem and more self respect.
+By inducing a state of relaxation I direct positive messages into your mind to help beat unconscious cravings.
+However, there are no swinging watches used here, just a calm low voice and a proven clinical process to achieve what you want to achieve.
+And let’s not forget, it’s no coincidence that when someone like you gives up smoking, you will often make great strides in your life – with more confidence, more self esteem and more self respect.
 Just 20 minutes in and you are already benefitting from a heart rate that begins to slow to a normal pace.
 Fast forward to two hours and your blood pressure continues to drop to near normal levels.
 Circulation begins to improve and you may experience some warmth back into your extremities.

 The E-Cig situation.